ryan2x/loglinear/README.md

 I added a quick convenience function to get an int[] array, as a snapshot of the sizes of the variables given by the factors of the model.

+# What's new in v1.1.2: CliqueTree cacheing bugfix

+There were some dangerous assumptions in the cacheing of messages in CliqueTree, and if you ran with asserts enabled, some aggressive modifications of the model could cause your CliqueTree to crash with an assert.
+This is now fixed.

 # Coming up in v1.2: Distributed Learning